MaheshKumar2810/SPAssignment/README_Mahesh.txt

 We have validated the arguments that user passes, i.e, if the above format is violated, appropriate messages are displayed and program is made to terminate

-*Data.txt includes set of usernames and passwords.
+*Data.txt includes set of usernames,passwords,last login time of users.

 *We had used strcmpi() for username which matches usernames irrespective of case, but some compilers don't support it, when we tested on ubuntu gcc we got an error, so we have used strcmp().